sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 interested in the details of what the test is actually measuring I’ll cut to the chase.
 In order to complete our hypothesis test we need to know the sampling distribution for *F* if the null hypothesis is true.
-Not surprisingly, the sampling distribution for the *F* statistic under the null hypothesis is an *F* distribution.
-If you recall our discussion of the *F* distribution in chapter :doc:`Introduction to probability <../Ch07/Ch07_Probability>`, the *F*-distribution has two parameters, corresponding to the two degrees of freedom involved.
+Not surprisingly, the sampling distribution for the *F*-statistic under the null hypothesis is an *F*-distribution.
+If you recall our discussion of the *F*-distribution in chapter :doc:`Introduction to probability <../Ch07/Ch07_Probability>`, the *F*-distribution has two parameters, corresponding to the two degrees of freedom involved.
 The first one *df*\ :sub:`1` is the between groups degrees of